steemit/devportal/_tutorials-python/getting_started.md

 ---
 title: 'PY: Getting Started'
 position: 0
-description: 'The official Steem library for Python is `steem-python`.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.'
+description: "The official Steem library for Python is `steem-python`.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`."
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Getting Started](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/00_getting_started) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>